 When you play a game of chess, you can win, lose, or draw a game.
-There are several ways in which a game is automatically declared a draw, but players can also decide to agree that their game is drawn, at which point they award themselves a half point each onto their score.
+There are several ways in which a game has automatically declared a draw, but players can also decide to agree that their game is drawn, at which point they award themselves a half point each onto their score.

 1. Draw By Stalemate

-The game is drawn and you are in stalemate when it is your move, you are not in check, but have no legal move.
-A stalemate is different from checkmate because a stalemated king is not in check.
+The game is drawn and you are in a stalemate when it is your move, you are not in check, but have no legal move.
+A stalemate is different from a checkmate because a stalemated king is not in check.

 Black to move- Stalemate

 No Stalemate-The game is not stalemated since Black’s pawn can advance on his move.